Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 One standard method is to apply a "notch" filter to the signal, carefully adjusted to cut only the stimulus frequency.
 For measuring intermodulation distortion, you will need a notch filter for each of the stimulus frequencies.
 Changing to new stimulus frequencies requires re-tuning.
 Since the notch must be very sharp in order to cut only the stimulus without affecting nearby difference tones, small tuning errors can allow large amounts of stimulus to pass.

-A preferred alternate method is to use simple subtraction to remove the stimulus component(s) from the amplifier output signal.
+A preferred alternative method is to use simple subtraction to remove the stimulus component(s) from the amplifier output signal.
 This can be done because you have access to both the input and output signals for the amplifier.
 If you attenuate the output to compensate for the amplifier gain, it should be identical to the input except for any added distortion.
 You can then subtract them via a simple difference circuit, also known as a "differential amplifier", and obtain the distortion components alone.

 If it happens that the amplifier inverts the signal anyway, you could replace the difference circuit with a passive resistive summing network, like the one previously shown for adding two sources to measure intermodulation distortion.